 Product Description

-Transform your dining experience with our Chopstick Rest Old Kutani set, a stunning collection of five beautifully handcrafted pieces that exude the artistry of traditional Japanese pottery.
-Each rest is adorned with vibrant patterns created using five colors: red, green, yellow, purple, and navy blue.
-These intricate designs feature delicate brushstrokes that depict natural elements such as flowers, birds, and landscapes, inviting a serene atmosphere to your table.
+Transform your dining experience with our Chopstick Rest Old Kutani set, a collection of five handcrafted pieces that showcase the artistry of traditional Japanese pottery.
+Each rest features vibrant patterns created using five colors: red, green, yellow, purple, and navy blue.
+These intricate designs depict natural elements such as flowers, birds, and serene landscapes, inviting a calm and serene atmosphere to your table.

 Artisan-Made Quality for Everyday Use